zouharvi/uds-nnia-tutorial/01-introduction/main.md

 - Presentation of the past assignment
 - Discussing doubts in current assignment

-# Current Homework
+# Assignment 0

-- Assignment 1
+- Questions?
-- Previous assignment to review:
+- Did it work?
-	- Assignment 0
+- How long did it take?

 # Linear Algebra Basics